The scope of this page is late language emergence in children from 2 to 4 years of age.

 Augmentative and alternative communication methods may be considered as a temporary means of communication for children with late language emergence.
 Research shows that the use of augmentative and alternative communication may in fact aid in the development of natural speech and language (Lüke, 2014; Romski et al., 2010; Wright et al., 2013).
 See ASHA’s Practice Portal page on Augmentative and Alternative Communication.

 The SLP considers the cultural background of the child and their family when selecting the best treatment approach.
 For example, in the cultures of some individuals, “It may be even less natural to engage in child-led play-based interactions, as this is sometimes inconsistent with social roles and expectations” (Wing et al., 2007, p.
 23).
-See ASHA’s Practice Portal page on Cultural Competence.
+See ASHA’s Practice Portal page on Cultural Responsiveness.

 It is not necessary or beneficial to recommend monolingualism for multilingual children who show language delays.
 Bilingualism has not been shown to inhibit language development or therapeutic outcomes in the presence of language disorders (Bird et al., 2005; Hambly & Fombonne, 2012; Valicenti-McDermott et al., 2013).
 All languages that an individual uses are important culturally and socially.
 Discouraging the use of one of those languages may be a disservice to the child’s functional communication and language development in different contexts (Cruz-Ferreira, 2011).